-- A Large Project Plan application must be filed, including 1. payment of the applicable fee, with the Office of the Code Enforcement Officer in accordance with Article 7 A 1 General Procedures - Within 45 days after receiving a completed application for a Large Project Plan that does not require any further type of development review, the Code Enforcement Officer must issue a Zoning Permit or transmit in writing to the Applicant the reasons for failure to issue such permit.
+- A Large Project Plan application must be filed, including 1. payment of the applicable fee, with the Office of the Code Enforcement Officer in accordance with Article 7 A 1 General Procedures. - The Code Enforcement Officer shall forward permit applications for Life Safety review, in accordance with Article 7.29 Life Safety. - 3.
+Within 45 days after receiving a completed application for a Large Project Plan that does not require any further type

-- 3. If the Code Enforcement Officer forwards the application to the Planning Board, the Planning Board will proceed as follows: - Within 30 days after receiving an application for Large Project Plan approval, the Planning Board must review the application for completeness and hold a public hearing. - Within thirty 30 days of the closing of the public hearing, the Planning Board must make a decision to approve, approve with conditions, deny, or grant withdrawal of the application in accordance with this - Zoning permits for large project plans will not be issued for applications that require any additional development review until that review has been completed in accordance with the standards of this Article.
+- of development review, the Code Enforcement Officer must issue a Zoning Permit or transmit in writing to the Applicant the reasons for failure to issue such permit. - If the Code Enforcement Officer forwards the application to the Planning Board, the Planning Board will proceed as follows: - Within 30 days after receiving an application for Large Project Plan approval, the Planning Board must review the application for completeness and hold a public hearing. - b.
+Within thirty 30 days of the closing of the public hearing, the Planning Board must make a decision to approve, approve with conditions, deny, or grant withdrawal of the application in accordance with this section. - 5.
+Zoning permits for large project plans will not be issued for applications that require any additional development review until that review has been completed in accordance with the standards of this Article.

-APPROVAL STANDARDS E.
+E. APPROVAL STANDARDS

-- 1. The Code Enforcement Officer must approve a Large Project Plan application and issue findings of fact upon verifying consistency to the following: - a.
-The standards of this Code. - The adopted Comprehensive Plan of the Town of Newcastle. - c.
-Any/all prior approvals for the subject property. - Any additional type of development review required by this Code has been completed in accordance with the standards of this Article. - Considerations indicated elsewhere in this Code for the required Large Project Plan approval.
+- 1. The Code Enforcement Officer must approve a Large Project Plan application and issue findings of fact upon verifying consistency to the following: - The standards of this Code. - The adopted Comprehensive Plan of the Town of Newcastle. - Any/all prior approvals for the subject property. - d.
+Any additional type of development review required by this Code has been completed in accordance with the standards of this Article. - Considerations indicated elsewhere in this Code for the required Large Project Plan approval.

-F. CONDITIONS
+CONDITIONS

-The Code Enforcement Officer may grant Large Project Plan approval with conditions only to the extent that conditions specify the actions necessary to bring the application into complete compliance with applicable standards of this Code or where additional conditions have been agreed to by the applicant.
+1. The Code Enforcement Officer may grant Large Project Plan approval with conditions only to the extent that conditions specify the actions necessary to bring the application into complete compliance with applicable standards of this Code or where additional conditions have been agreed to by the applicant.

-AMENDMENTS
+G. AMENDMENTS

-- 1. Amendments to approved Large Project Plan applications may be approved as follows: - a.
-Amendments must be submitted to the Office of the Code Enforcement Officer, including a written description of the proposed change, the reason for such change, and a revised plan with notation of changes to the approved plan. - When considering a revision to a previously approved application for a Large Project Plan, the Code Enforcement Officer must limit their review to the proposed changes to the previously approved application. - Within 30 days of submission, the Code Enforcement
+- 1. Amendments to approved Large Project Plan applications may be approved as follows: - Amendments must be submitted to the Office of the Code Enforcement Officer, including a written description of the proposed change, the reason for such change, and a revised plan with notation of changes to the approved plan. - When considering a revision to a previously approved application for a Large Project Plan, the Code Enforcement Officer must limit their review to

-Officer must issue revised findings and issue a Zoning Permit or transmit in writing the reasons for failure to issue such permit.
+- the proposed changes to the previously approved application. - Within 30 days of submission, the Code Enforcement Officer must issue revised findings and issue a Zoning Permit or transmit in writing the reasons for failure to issue such permit.

-COMPLIANCE
+H. COMPLIANCE

-The Code Enforcement Officer may require the posting of a bond or other performance guarantee to assure compliance with the Large Project Plan and/or conditions, as approved.
+1. The Code Enforcement Officer may require the posting of a bond or other performance guarantee to assure compliance with the Large Project Plan and/or conditions, as approved.